datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Here we use the same query, but adding DESC to the order by command, to specify results should by from highest to lowest This returns the 10 highest order value records from the order table.
+Here we add DESC to the order by command, to order results from high to low.

+This returns the 10 highest order value records from the order table.